LanceNorskog/keras-wedge/README.md

 ## Documentation

 Wedge Dropout implements a recent technique in Convolutional Network Design: critiquing feature maps.
 Wedge Dropout analyzes random pairs of feature maps created by a CNN and contributes negative feedback to those feature maps that correlated.
 This has the effect of improving the CNN's performance because the analysis checks a basic quality of good feature maps: decorrelation.
-After all, if two feature maps describe the same feature, they are redundant, which means that the feature map set is not as descriptive as it could be.
-Also, if two feature maps describe the same feature, they bias the model by applying extra influence to that feature.
+After all, if two feature maps describe the same feature:
+* they are redundant, which means that the feature map set is not as descriptive as it could be
+* they bias the model by ascribing extra importance to that feature

 See this notebook for a detailed explanation of the concept:
 ![Wedge Dropout Intro](https://github.com/LanceNorskog/keras-wedge/blob/main/notebooks/Wedge%20Dropout%20Introduction.ipynb%20-%20Colaboratory.pdf)